RSE-Sheffield/RSE-Sheffield.github.io/_events/seminar-2024-07-05-best-practices-in-ai-afternoon.md

 ## Book a 1 to 1 with Nvidia

-Book a 1 to 1 meeting with Nvidia experts on the day!
+Book a 15 to 30 minutes 1 to 1 meeting with Nvidia experts on the day!
 They are open to discuss your research project at any stage whether you are already familiar and use accelerated computing looking to optimise or scale your project or whether you are relatively new and want to explore how to use AI/HPC in your project.
 Example discussion topics include: